henry-worrall/GitHub-Branch-Practice-Exercise/README.md

     git branch --list

 You should be able to see the master (or main) branch and the branch you have just created.
-The asterix indicates which branch you are currently on.
+The asterisk indicates which branch you are currently on.
 In order to work independently on your new branch, you need to switch to it using the *checkout* command.

     git checkout henry-bug-fix